ISO 800, f5.6, 1/105

 ISO 3200, f5.6, 1/80

-Anyway, it was fun, and worth the 7 dollars.
-To think I only work a few miles from here and never even new it existed.
-That’s one of the cooler things about living Los Angeles, discovering old gems like this.
+Anyway, it was fun and worth the seven dollars.
+I only work a few miles from here and never even knew it existed.
+Discovering old gems like this is one of the cooler things about living in Los Angeles.

 ISO 800, f2, 1/1900

-On this occasion I brought the Fujifilm X-Pro 2 with the Fujinon 35mm f2 lens.
-Kind of a perfect combo.
-I talk about how much I love the X-Pro 2 a bit in my review, but I continue to be blown away how crazy sharp this thing is.
-And now with the upgraded autofocus, I feel like this camera can do anything.
+On this occasion, I brought the Fujifilm X-Pro 2 with the Fujinon 35mm f2 lens—a perfect combo.
+I talk about how much I love the X-Pro 2 a bit in my review, but I continue to be blown away by how crazy sharp this thing is.
+And now, with the upgraded autofocus, I feel like this camera can do anything.

 ISO 800, f2, 1/550

-The only thing that gets me is I have to keep reminding myself that it’s not full frame.
-And now I realize, this is it, APS-C really makes the perfect mirrorless system.
-You get so much more out of it than I think you can with full frame.
-I say this because you can still get very fast lenses that don’t weight a ton and are half the cost.
-Sure, they’ll have about a stop difference in depth of field, so then just get an even faster lens and they still don’t weight a ton.
+The only thing that gets me is to keep reminding myself that it’s not a full frame.
+And now I realize this: APS-C makes the perfect mirrorless system.
+You get much more out of it than you can with a full frame.
+I say this because you can still get fast lenses that cost less and don’t weigh much.
+Sure, they’ll have about a stop difference in depth of field, so they’ll get an even faster lens, and they still don’t weigh much.